Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 An administrator’s duties mirror those of an executor in most practical respects:

-• Inventory and appraise all estate assets using the same forms required of executors (DE-160 and DE-161).
+• Inventory and appraise all estate assets using the same forms an executor uses (DE-160 and DE-161).

 • Notify creditors and satisfy valid debts, taxes, and administrative expenses.

-• Distribute assets to heirs in the order and proportions established by California intestacy law, subject to court orders and payment of all allowed expenses and claims.
+• Distribute assets to heirs in the order and proportions set by California intestacy law, subject to court orders and payment of all allowed claims.

 • File accountings and reports with the court as required, or obtain court-approved waivers where permitted.

 The key difference is the source of distribution guidance.
-An administrator follows the statutory succession hierarchy rather than a decedent’s written instructions.
+An administrator follows the statutory succession hierarchy rather than written instructions from the decedent.

 How to Obtain Letters of Administration: Step-by-Step

-1. File a Petition for Probate (Form DE-111) indicating that the decedent died intestate, listing all potential heirs, and identifying the proposed administrator.
+1. File a Petition for Probate (Form DE-111).
+State that the decedent died intestate, list all potential heirs, and identify the proposed administrator.

 2. Serve statutory notices on all known heirs and creditors as required by California Probate Code.

-3. Attend the court hearing where the judge determines appointment priority among competing petitioners and formally appoints the administrator.
+3. Attend the court hearing.
+The judge determines appointment priority among competing petitioners and formally appoints the administrator.

-4. Post any required bond and receive Letters of Administration (Form DE-150).
+4. Post any required bond and receive Letters of Administration on Form DE-150.
 Request certified copies for use with banks, title companies, and other third parties.

 Letters Testamentary vs. Letters of Administration: Side-by-Side Comparison